NewsLocal News

 It’s a 50-50 contact between the game’s lease holder and the business, according to McRoy.

-Ward 3 Council Member Lawson also brought a question of financial incentives for businesses, inadvertently citing KSHB 41’s reporting from Monday night.
+Ward 3 Council Member Lawson also brought up a question of financial incentives for businesses, inadvertently citing KSHB 41’s reporting from Monday night.

-There was no clear indication of the financial incentives for both businesses and the companies that lease the machines presented to the city council.
+There was no clear indication of the financial incentives for both businesses and the companies that lease the machines presented to the council.

-On Monday, the City of Belton did not respond to KSHB 41’s request for comment.
+On Monday, the city of Belton did not respond to KSHB 41’s request for comment.
 A response came early Tuesday afternoon ahead of the council meeting.

 Belton Logo